top of page

 VOTING IN BUTTE COUNTY

-You may prefer using an official Ballot Drop Box or a Voter Assistance Center to deliver your ballot (locations and hours below), but mailing it in the usual manner is safe and secure.
+You may prefer using an official Ballot Drop Box or a Voter Assistance Center to deliver your ballot (locations and hours below), but mailing it in the usual manner is safe and secure and easier.
+Scroll down for Drop Box and Voter Assistance Center locations and hours.

 1. When will the Butte County Elections Office mail my ballot?

-Ballots will be mailed to all registered voters in Butte County in early October.
-If you do not receive a ballot, please go to any Voter Assistance Center (see below) to get a ballot and vote.
+Ballots have been mailed to all registered voters in Butte County on February 5th.
+The County Clerk will be mailing two postcards to alert voters about the ballot coming and to remind them to vote.
+If you have not received a ballot, please go to any Voter Assistance Center (see below) to get a ballot and vote.

 2. Do Ballots Require Stamps?